stratosphereips/StratosphereLinuxIPS/docs/usage.md

 stderr = /var/log/slips/error.log
 logsfile = /var/log/slips/slips.log

+NOTE: Since ```/val/log/``` is owned by root by default, If you want to store the logs in  ```/var/log/slips```, creat /var/log/slips as root and slips will use it by default.

+If slips can't write there, slips will store the logs in the ```Slips/output/``` dir by default.

+NOTE: if -o <output_dir> is given when slips is in daemonized mode, the output log files will be stored in <output_dir>
+ instead of the otput_dir specified in slips.conf

 This is the not the default mode, to use it, run slips with -D